 Studying in the Netherlands is one big experience on a multicultural level.
 Dutch Universities encourage teamwork which helps students to mix easier with other international students.
 Most of the courses are offered in English and it's a fact that the Dutch higher education excels in areas such as medicine, business, administration, engineering and agriculture.

-Compared to other developed countries especially the UK and US, Dutch tuition fees are relatively low.
-A higher Educational programme would start at approximately €1,500 for EU students and a little bit more expensive for non-EU.
+Compared to other developed countries, especially the UK and US, Dutch tuition fees are relatively low.
+A higher Educational program would start at approximately €1,500 for EU students and a little bit more expensive for non-EU.
 The cost of living in major cities like Amsterdam, Utrecht and Rotterdam are modest making it affordable and an ideal study destination.

 If you intend to follow a study in the Netherlands, it's good to know that you are entitled to carry on work of 'incidental nature' for a maximum of ten hours.
 The months of June, July and August (seasonal work) are exempted from this rule and there is no limit for the number of hours worked.
 Internships may not exceed 50% of the total study time.